puppetlabs/openssl-fips/README.md

 ### Terminology

-Validated: The source code has gone through the Cryptographic Module Validation Program (CMVP) and been issued a certificate
+**Validated**: The source code has gone through the Cryptographic Module Validation Program (CMVP) and been issued a certificate

-Certificate: Specifies the module, vendor, expiration date, etc that was validated.
+**Certificate**: Specifies the module, vendor, expiration date, etc that was validated.
 For example, https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4282

-Security Policy: Describes how the code was validated and contains instructions that must be followed to be FIPS compliant
+**Security Policy**: Describes how the code was validated and contains instructions that must be followed to be FIPS compliant

-Compliant: Built from validated source code, following the instructions in the Security Policy
+**Compliant**: Built from validated source code, following the instructions in the Security Policy

 ### OpenSSL 3.0